Vocational Nursing Program

 - Nursing education is a continuous learning process empowering students to evolve from learners to novice practitioners.
 The program of learning provides opportunities for individualized instruction, evaluation, guidance, and academic counseling.
 The faculty plans and facilitates learning experiences that promote critical thinking, clinical competency, caring interventions, effective communication, ethical and legal accountability and self-direction.
 The vocational nursing student is recognized as an adult learner.
 The student accepts the major responsibility for her/his own learning.
 Learning is a lifelong process in which the learner remains an active participant.

 Have additional questions about the LVN program?
+Need to request an info packet?
 Please email firstname.lastname@example.org